Thelma Parkinson: Appointments

 Parkinson held a number of political appointments during her life.
 Starting in 1932, she was appointed by Governor A. Harry Moore to be a member of the New Jersey State Board of Tax Appeals.
 She would remain on the Board until 1945.
 In 1954, she was appointed by Robert Meyner to the New Jersey Civil Service Commission, later serving as the commission's president from 1959 to 1970.
 Parkinson's Civil Service Commission position made her the "longest-serving woman cabinet member in [New Jersey] state history."

 Parkinson additionally held several national appointments, as well.
 In 1955, Parkinson was appointed as a delegate to the White House Conference on Education by President Dwight Eisenhower.
 President Lyndon Johnson appointed Parkinson to the Advisory Committee on Women in the Armed Forces, on which she served from 1964 to 1966.

 Personal life and death

 Parkinson married W. Howard Sharp on June 28, 1941.
 A Court of Common Pleas judge, Sharp would go on to be elected to the New Jersey General Assembly in 1947, and to the New Jersey Senate in 1949.
 Sharp died on December 17, 1958.

 Thelma Parkinson Sharp died on March 12, 1983.
-Her remains are buried at Siloam Cemetery in Vineland.

 The Thelma Parkinson Sharp papers are held at Rutgers University Archives and Special Collections.